ankitklakra/ultimate-weather-app/README.md

 ## Overview

-The Weather App is a React-based application that provides weather information using multiple weather APIs.
+The Ultimate Weather App is a React-based application that provides weather information using multiple weather APIs.
 It fetches data from WeatherAPI, Weatherbit, and AccuWeather, compares the results, and displays the most probable weather condition.

 ## Features